jsonstat/suite/docs/tbrowser.md

 ##### locale (string)

 A string identifying a language according to [BCP 47](http://tools.ietf.org/html/rfc5646) to be used to format values.
-It will only be used if the browser supports Number.toLocaleString( locales ).
+It will only be used if the browser supports Number.toLocaleString().
 By default, "en-US".
+You can specify "none" if you do not want Number.toLocaleString() to be applied.

 ##### msgs (object)